cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-01-17-how-do-i-track-the-progress-of-my-research-projects.md

 The intent of the questions is to clarify the tasks for next week.
 There must be not more than three questions per report.
 The student must frame the questions in a way so that a short answer can be made by the supervisor.
-Good questions are those whose response consist of a simple “yes” or “no” answer.
+Good questions are those whose responses consist of a simple “yes” or “no” answer.

 # My Results So Far